Mercury Milan: Body

-For 2007, the Milan underwent several minor revisions.
-Externally, Mercury added "MILAN" badging to the front doors.
-During the model year, a revision of interior panels led to an improvement in side-impact protection (along with an improvement in safety ratings from the Insurance Institute for Highway Safety).
-As an option, a DVD-based navigation system became an option along with a console-mounted MP3 auxiliary jack as a running change.
+2007 changes included MILAN badging to the front doors and revised interior panels providing improved side-impact protection along with an improvement in safety ratings from the Insurance Institute for Highway Safety.
+As a running change, a DVD-based navigation system became optional along with a console-mounted MP3 auxiliary jack.

-Unveiled at the 2008 Los Angeles Auto Show, the Milan underwent a major mid-cycle update for the 2010 model year alongside the Fusion and MKZ.
-While the rear fascia saw only a minor revision to the tail lamps, major revisions were made to the front fascia, including an enlarged grille, and reshaped headlamps and front bumper.
-The interior underwent a revision, including a redesigned dashboard.
+Presented at the 2008 Los Angeles Auto Show, the Milan received mid-cycle revisions for the 2010 model year alongside the Fusion and MKZ, including a revised tail lamps and an enlarged grille, reshaped headlamps and revised front fascia.
+The interior received a revised instrument panel.
 While not the first hybrid offered by Mercury, the 2010 Milan Hybrid marked the first Mercury hybrid offered as a sedan.

 Trim

-During its production, the Mercury Milan was sold in six different trim levels, dependent on drivetrain configuration selected by the owner.
-The base trim levels were I4 and V6, with the top trim (in line with the Montego and Mercury SUVs), I4 Premier and V6 Premier; V6 AWD or V6 Premier AWD.
+During its production, the Mercury Milan was marketed in six different trim levels, dependent on drivetrain configuration selected by the owner.
+The base trim levels were I4 and V6; top trim were I4 Premier and V6 Premier; V6 AWD or V6 Premier AWD.